paulskirk53/Observatory-wiki/Diaries/Fault & Problem log.md

 **Newest entries at top**     see here for [[Todo]]  and here for [[Long term todo]] [[Observatory Home]]

-Get the
+Get the log of **night of 16th**  too as focuser error and centering error session finished at  23.34 probably started at 22:00

-night of 15th a.m. of 16th May
+**night of 15th a.m. of 16th May**
-Get the sgp log for night of 15th as focuse error : obtained half flux radius of zero twice something must be wrong
+Get the sgp log for night of 15th as focuser error : obtained half flux radius of zero twice something must be wrong